maximumstock/hexsales-api/docs/md/v1/index.md

 Example: <a href="/v1/articles/Vampire King">`/v1/articles/Vampire King`</a>

     {
-      "name": "Wrathwood Colossus AA",   // extended name (depending on `aa` and `ea`; if you request the AA version of a card, it's name is extended by " AA"; theoretically, once extended art versions are distinguished in HexEnt's data dumps, an extended and alternate art version of Wrathwood Colossus would be called "Wrathwood Colossus EAA")
+      "name": "Wrathwood Colossus AA",   // extended name (if you request the AA version of a card, it's name is extended by " AA"; theoretically, once extended art versions are distinguished in HexEnt's data dumps, an extended and alternate art version of Wrathwood Colossus would be called "Wrathwood Colossus EAA")
-      "internal": "Wrathwood Colossus",  // internal name from HexEnt's auction house dumps "uuid": "054ddfcc-61f1-49d1-8287-37fb35a0c03d",   // official uuid, if one can be found, otherwise null "type": "Card",   // type of the article, eg. "Card", "Equipment" or "Pack", "rarity": "Epic", // rarity of the article; might be null "setid": "001",
+      "type": "Card",   // type of the article, eg. "Card", "Pack" or "Other", "rarity": "Epic", // rarity of the article; might be null }
-      "aa": true,
-      "ea": false
-    }

 ---